jaychia/coding-class/index.md

 ```
 l = [1, 2, 3]
 for x in l:
-  print(x)
+  print(x) # This here is the for loop's code block!
 ```

+Basically, a for loop loops (iterates) through an 'iterator', in this case a list, and assigns each element of the list to a variable name (in this case `x`).
+Then it runs the code block with the element as `x`!
+This is repeated for all elements in the list.
+Simple :)

 This simple for-loop will print `1` and then `2` and then `3` in order.
-For loops have the format `for <variable_name> in <list>:`.
-Doing so lets you go through the list element by element, assign that element to the variable name of your choosing, and write code for that specific element inside the body of the for-loop.

 Sometimes, you might require to iterate a certain number of times rather than iterate over the elements of a list.
 For example, if I wanted to draw an object 100 times, I can do the following:

 ```
 for i in range(100):
+  do_something()
+  do_something_else()
   draw_object()
 ```